 Documentation

-Everything you need to get started with ScopeScrape v0.1.
+Everything you need to get started with ScopeScrape v0.2.
+7 platforms, zero API keys required.

 Installation